-In addition to Canada Student and other loans, some financial aid is available through university scholarships and assistantships.
+In addition to Canada Student and other loans, some financial aid is available through university scholarships and assistant-ships.

-T-TIME BASIS
+PART-TIME BASIS

-wish to complete it in part, or whole, while wish to complete it in part, or whole, while ining in full-time employment.
-At least two courses each year of the program will be offered in tence in evening classes each semester.
-Subject to actory enrolment, at least one course from each of the program will be offered during the summer tons.
-Consequently, a student may complete the program on a part-time basis within four years.
+The program is available on a part-time basis for students who wish to complete it in part, or whole, while remaining in full-time employment.
+At least two courses from each year of the program will be offered in sequence in evening classes each semester.
+Subject to satisfactory enrolment, courses will be offered during the summer sessions.
+Consequently, a student may complete the whole program on a part-time basis within four years.